-Asthma is a chronic inflammatory condition in which your airways narrow and swell and produce extra mucus.
+Asthma is a chronic inflammatory condition in which the airways narrow and swell, and produce extra mucus.
 This can make breathing difficult and trigger coughing, wheezing and shortness of breath.
 One in five Singaporean children suffers from bronchial asthma.

-Asthma cannot be cured, but its symptoms can be controlled.
-Although asthma is a chronic condition, in many children, symptoms do improve with age.
-Frequency and intensity of asthma symptoms vary over time so it’s important to work with the doctor to track your child’s signs and symptoms and adjust treatment as needed.
+Asthma is a chronic condition and cannot be cured, however its symptoms can be controlled.
+In many children’s cases, symptoms do improve with age.
+Frequency and intensity of asthma symptoms vary over time, so it is important to work with the doctor to track your child’s signs and symptoms and adjust treatment where needed.

 Asthma symptoms vary from child to child.
 Common symptoms include:

 Very young children may present with seemingly harmless symptoms of tiredness, irritability or changes in mood.

 Childhood asthma is caused by the interaction of a genetic tendency for asthma with the environment.
 The following environmental factors may be important:

 - Contracting some types of airway infections at a very young age e.g. RSV or Rhinovirus